 SLSA endorsed the Empire State Information Fluency Continuum at their May 3, 2012 meeting.
-Individual School Library Systems have also been endorsing this through their Councils and sharing the information with the librarians in their service areas.
+Individual School Library Systems have also endorsed this tool through their Councils and sharing the information with the librarians in their service areas.

 The Empire State IFC includes: